What does Airbnb do to support accessibility?

 Hosts can highlight features of their home that make it more accessible for guests who use wheelchairs, canes, or other mobility aids.
-If a home already has things like a well-lit entrance or wide hallways, hosts can add these as features to their listing.
-Additionally, Airbnb requires hosts to show photos of any accessibility features mentioned, so that guests will have a clearer idea of what might fit their needs.
+If a home already has things like a step-free path to the entrance or wide doorways, Hosts can add these as features to their listing.
+Additionally, most Hosts can upload photos to the accessibility section of their listing pages to show each accessibility feature they have selected.
+This is to help guests determine whether the listing will meet their needs.
 Learn how to add accessibility features.

 Guests can easily search for places that will be a good fit by using accessibility features.
-For example, guests can filter search results so they only see homes with an elevator or an entrance without steps.
+For example, guests can filter search results so they only see homes with a lift or an entrance without steps.
 Learn how to search for accessible listings.

-Additionally, in the United States, the Americans with Disabilities Act and state disability access laws may apply to some hosts with five or more listings.
-We encourage hosts to visit ada.gov and contact an expert who can advise you about your listings.
-The ADA National Network and its regional ADA centers may also be able to help hosts with questions.
+Additionally, in the United States, the Americans with Disabilities Act and state disability access laws may apply to some Hosts with five or more listings.
+We encourage Hosts to visit ada.gov and to contact an expert who can advise you about your listings.
+The ADA National Network and its regional ADA centers may also be able to help Hosts with questions.

-We recognize that assistance animals are not pets, and that they serve a critical function for their owners.
-If an assistance animal is housebroken and under control, a host is required to accept it (even if the host doesn't allow pets), except for limited health and safety reasons.
+We recognise that assistance animals are not pets, and that they serve a critical function for their owners.
+If an assistance animal is house-trained and under control, a Host is required to accept it (even if the Host doesn't allow pets), except for limited health and safety reasons.
 Learn more about assistance animals.

 Our community is built on the principles of inclusion and respect, and we don't support discrimination of any kind on Airbnb.
 Learn about our Nondiscrimination Policy.